jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 Run the script with the options specified for your operating system:
 (makahiki)vagrant@precise32:~/makahiki$ ./install/ubuntu_installer.py --pip --os ubuntu --arch x86

-The list of packages that this step will attempt to install with pip are listed in the makahiki/requirements.txt file.
+The list of packages that this step will install with pip are listed in the makahiki/requirements.txt file.

 The script will create a log file in makahiki/install/logs with a filename of the format "install_pip_<timestamp>.log," where <timestamp> is a sequence of